microsoft/spatial-computing/Standalone-Samples/AzureStorageDemoUnity3D/README.md

 ## Implementation Notes

 * **Azure Storage**: You will need an [Azure Storage](https://azure.microsoft.com/services/storage/) account to run this demo.
 My Azure Storage key is included in the project but I reserve the right to remove/change it at any time.
 Simply create a new Azure Storage account using these [quickstart instructions](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal), create a blob container named "mediacontainerblockblob" and copy your connection string in the *AzureBlobStorageClient* script.
-* **Scripting backend**: This project requires the .NET Scripting backend and support for .NET 4.6 Experimental in Unity.
-This sample has not been tested with IL2CPP yet.
+* **Scripting backend**: This project requires the .NET Scripting backend and support for .NET 4.6 in Unity.
+It should now work with IL2CPP too.
+Note that API Compatibility must be set to .NET Standard 2.0.
 * **Configuration Prefab**: Use the *AzureBlobStorageManager* prefab in your scene since it contains the main *AzureBlobStorageClient* script & proxy class you need to quickly integrate Azure Blob Storage in your projects.
 Set your Azure Storage connection string and blob container name here.
 * **SSL/TLS Limitation**: When running in the editor you CANNOT use https to connect to Blob Storage due to a certificates limitation in Unity, but https works fine in the UWP build.
-The *AzureBlobStorageClient* script includes a checkbox to enable this http/https toggle automatically for you.
+The *AzureBlobStorageClient* script includes a checkbox to enable this http/https toggle automatically for you. (*Note: SSL/TLS should now work fine in Unity 2018.2 and higher*)
 * **Plugins**: The plugin DLL files are included in the source since they are specific versions selected for this project based on compatibility.
-The [Azure Storage DLL](https://www.nuget.org/packages/WindowsAzure.Storage/) is the Win8 version for the UWP build, and the .NET 4.5 version for the Unity editor.
+The [Azure Storage DLL](https://www.nuget.org/packages/WindowsAzure.Storage/) and the project itself was upgraded to now use .NET Standard 2.0
-* **Data Movement Library (Editor-only)**: There is an extra button in the *AzureBlobStorageTest* scene that showcases a blob download example script using the [Azure Storage Data Movement library](https://www.nuget.org/packages/Microsoft.Azure.Storage.DataMovement).
+* **Data Movement Library (Editor-only)**: There was an extra button in the *AzureBlobStorageTest* scene that showcased a blob download example script using the [Azure Storage Data Movement library](https://www.nuget.org/packages/Microsoft.Azure.Storage.DataMovement).
 While it currently runs fine in the Unity editor, note that the UWP build export doesn't work.
-This is because Unity cannot handle a 16299 UWP DLL (which is UWP v6, Unity can only produce v5), so it was decided to shelve DMLib for now until Unity 2018.1 adds support for .NET Standard 2.0.
+This is because Unity cannot handle a 16299 UWP DLL (which is UWP v6, Unity can only produce v5), so I decided to shelve DMLib for now until Unity 2018.x adds support for .NET Standard 2.0. (*Note: The code is still in the sample but it was disabled.*)
-* **Sister Project**: If you want to dig into the techniques used for Azure Storage in this Unity demo, check out the sample [UWP XAML Test Client for Azure Storage here](https://github.com/ActiveNick/AzStorageDataMovementTest) by Nick Landry.
+* **Sister Project**: If you want to dig into the techniques used for Azure Storage in this Unity demo, check out my [UWP XAML Test Client for Azure Storage here](https://github.com/ActiveNick/AzStorageDataMovementTest).
 * **Movie Theater Lighting**: All the spotlights in the movie theater are set to *Not important* and use baked lighting.
 However, the walls and ceiling are not static since they need to be lifted.
 For that reason, lighting auto-generation is turned off.
 If you load the project and the theater walls are showing a uniform blue without any spotlight effect (see screenshot for what it should look like), set the ceiling, walls (and children) to *Static*, manually generate your lightmap, and then disable the *Static* flag on the ceiling, walls (and children) again.

 ## Known Issues